QuasarApp/CQtDeployer/CONTRIBUTING.md

 The content of the pull request must include:
 * The number of the task that solves (if performed according to the task)
 * A complete description of everything that was done in the task.
-* In the case when a pull creation is created, the Task is still running, marking the Pull Request header with a WIP tag (example [WIP] MyTask)
+* In the case when a pull creation is created and you still work on the task, marking the Pull Request header with a WIP tag (example [WIP] MyTask)
 * Pull Request must always be assigned to the branch from which you separated.

 ## Making Tasks